 I use a 3.75 inch cutter.
 You can easily use a 4-inch cutter and produce amount the same number of pies.
 Place about a tablespoon or 1-1/2 tablespoons of filling in the center of one of the rounds, brush the edges with egg wash and then place the other round on top.
 Carefully stretch the top piece to the edges of the bottom piece and use fork times to crimp and seal the edges.

 Sprinkle a sheet pan or board lightly with flour and place the completed hand pies on the pan and place in the refrigerator for at least an hour.
 About 20 minutes before you're ready to bake preheat the oven.
 Brush the tops of the pie with the egg wash and sprinkle heavily with the cinnamon, sugar mixture.
-Cut three slits or a cross in the top of the pies. [
+Cut three slits or across the top of the pies.

 Roasted Peach Hand Pies